anchietajunior/adventofcode21/README.md

 - [x] Day 2 - Used Ruby eval and instance_eval methods.
 - [x] Day 3 - Used exor OPERATOR and reject, select, find methods.
 - [x] Day 4 - Used transpose, flatten, all?, any?, inject and other Enum methods.
+- [x] Day 5 - Used transpose, flatten and upto.